BiltuDas1/RepackInstalledWindows/README.md

 16. Type 'C:' and then 'dir' (Without quotes)

 17. If you find 'Program Files','Windows' folder in the list then Mark the drive as [System Drive]

+18. If you couldn't find Program Files','Windows' folder then type 'D:' and then 'dir' (Without quotes) and continue the step 17. # Contact

+19.

+# Contact

+If you fail to understand above instructions then you can contact me at https://www.stopback.tk/p/contact-us.html